ryanfb/gnomvat/introduction.md

 # Introduction

 The material collected, edited, and translated here from [Codex *Vaticanus Graecus* 743](https://digi.vatlib.it/view/MSS_Vat.gr.743) aims to provide the reader with a foothold on this small corner of the vast and confusing edifice of ancient wisdom literature.
-The primary point of entry is the so-called "Gnomologium Vaticanum", contained in folios 6r-46v of *Vat.Gr.* 743, first edited and published by Leo Sternbach starting in 1887.
+The primary point of entry is the so-called *Gnomologium Vaticanum* (*Gnom.
+Vat.*), contained in folios 6r-46v of *Vat.
+Gr.* 743, first edited and published by Leo Sternbach starting in 1887.
 This is a collection of 577 sayings arranged in first-letter alphabetical order by author, with the final 14 sayings at the end reserved for "sayings of women".
-This material has significant overlaps with other gnomologia, but is also the sole witness for some of the sayings it records.
+This material has significant overlaps with other gnomological traditions, but is also the sole witness for some of the sayings it records.

+## Manuscript context

-In order to understand this material better, I believe it is best first situated in its manuscript context. *Vat.Gr.* 743 contains 106 folios of text by four different hands, which we can separate into nine distinct sections of text:
+*Vat.
+Gr.* 743 contains 106 folios of text by four different hands, which we can separate into nine distinct sections of text:

 1. **1r-3v** (hand 1)